 I am a huge fan of Pantone’s Color of the Year this year.
 I love greenery and always have.
 A few years back, I asked a florist a to create a bouquet made of ferns.
 She probably thought I was crazy, but I guess you could say I was a little ahead of my time.
+Nowadays you could likely ask a good florist in Beaconsfield or the like for this and they wouldn’t bat an eye.
 But you really don’t have to have an entire bouquet of greens to incorporate Pantone’s Color of the Year.
 Today I want to share a few inspiration shots of greenery at Spring House in Winston Salem, North Carolina, and show how you too can delicately incorporate it into your wedding.

 Pantone’s Color of the Year